LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/bot-groups.md

 ### Delete a bot group

 You can delete a bot group at any time; this *doesn't* delete the bots therein.
 If you delete a bot group that contains bots, the bots simply no longer have an assigned bot group.
+So, they are moved to the **Ungrouped Bots** list.

 **To delete a bot group**